The 15 Best Things to Do in Westminster: Updated for 2026

 The Abbey has been the coronation church since 1066.
 Every British monarch has been crowned here for nearly a thousand years.

 Over 3,000 notable Britons rest within these walls.
 You can visit the tombs of kings, queens, poets, and scientists who shaped British history.
+Most recently, Westminster Abbey hosted the Coronation of King Charles III on 6 May 2023 — the first coronation in 70 years and one of the most-watched events in the Abbey’s history.

 The building’s history stretches back to 960 AD.
 The current Gothic structure was largely rebuilt from 1245 onwards.